-As part of the Zoo's new 2024 parking lot solar array, there was space left in the last shipping container of panels.
-Instead of paying to ship a half-empty crate, extra panels were ordered to fill the container and the extra 165 kW of panels will be donated to the Community Solar Resiliency Program (#1 & #2 below).
+As part of the Zoo's Euclid parking lot solar array, there was space left in the last shipping container of panels.
+Instead of paying to ship a half-empty crate, extra panels were ordered to fill the container.
+The extra 165 kW of panels will be donated to the Community Solar Resiliency Program (#1 & #2).